KDahir247/Rust-Learning-Rendering/README.md

 ```
 cargo test
 ```
-to test the rust doc test in util-test
+in the terminal to test the rust doc test in util-test
 <br/>
 <br/>
 use